ENE425-Group1/emissions-calculator-group1/README.md

 [Azure](https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s&OCID=AID2100088_SEM_Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s) is Microsoft's own cloud solution (public cloud) and web portal and enables continuous deployment from GitHub.

-[Amazon Web Services (AWS)](https://aws.amazon.com/) is Amazon’s cloud platform.
+- [Amazon Web Services (AWS)](https://aws.amazon.com/) is Amazon’s cloud platform.
 It is said to be the most comprehensive and adopted cloud platform.
 AWS can be used to deploy apps from GitHub repositories’.

-[Google Cloud Platform (GCP)](https://cloud.google.com/) is offered by Google and runs the same infrastructure that Google uses internally for its end-user products.
+- [Google Cloud Platform (GCP)](https://cloud.google.com/) is offered by Google and runs the same infrastructure that Google uses internally for its end-user products.
 GCP allows continuous deployment from GitHub repository.

 Question 2.
 What options would you consider to make your app safer against attacks?
 (Attacks examples: Abusive requests that could crash your server; password theft)

--To avoid a crash in our server due bots attacks, we could implement a CAPTCHAs on our Website to have a "I'm not a robot" check.
+- To avoid a crash in our server due bots attacks, we could implement a CAPTCHAs on our Website to have a "I'm not a robot" check.
 With this solution only humans would be able to use/login our website, for example through an imagen selection test.